cyclus/cyclus.github.com/source/module/toolkit.rst

 =================================

-Currently in an experimental state, the |cyclus| toolkit aims to provide functionality relevant to a variety of :term:`archetypes <archetype>` that does not belong strictly in the :term:`cyclus kernel`.
+Currently in an experimental state, the |cyclus| toolkit aims to provide functionality relevant to a variety of :term:`archetypes <archetype>` that do not belong strictly in the :term:`cyclus kernel`.

 Resourcebuff